|

 Then Legolas suddenly stilled.
 "Wait, melmenya!
 I have something

-Moments later, he returned and placed another parcel on her lap.
+returned, and placed another parcel on her lap.

-inches long, made from a brightly coloured material that was neither
+long, made from a brightly coloured material that was neither

 fabric nor parchment, but something similar to both, and its ends